mariapana/hardware-software-interface/labs/lab-02/tasks/iterate/README.md

 #include <stdio.h>

 int main() {
-    int v[] = {0xCAFEBABE, 0xDEADBEEF, 0x0B00B135, 0xBAADF00D, 0xDEADC0DE};
+    int v[] = {0xCAFEBABE, 0xDEADBEEF, 0x0B00B135, 0xBAADF00D, 0xDEADC0DE, 0x1EE71EE7};

     return 0;
 }
 ```

 Display the addresses of the elements in the `v` array along with their values.
-Iterate through the addresses in `v` byte by byte, two bytes at a time, and four bytes at a time.
+Iterate through the addresses in `v` byte by byte, two bytes at a time, four bytes at a time, and eight bytes at a time.

 > **TIP:** You can iterate through memory byte by byte starting from a specific address using a pointer of type `unsigned char*` (since the `char` type is represented by one byte).
 >